jennur/jquery-slider-plugin/README.md

 https://jquery.com/download/

-## Add the slider to your HTML file
+## Step 3 - Add the slider to your HTML file

 Copy this piece of HTML into your existing HTML file wherever you want the slider to appear.
 ```html